ResearchAdvancingFuzzing/raf/docs/RUN.md

 persistentvolumeclaim/target-instr-pv-claim created
 job.batch/init created
 ```
-After this init pod has completed (see Monitoring Kubernetes Objects below), you can create any of the other objects listed in the config files.
+After this init pod has completed (see Monitoring Kubernetes Objects below), you can create any of the jobs (fuzzer job, taint job, coverage job) listed in these config files.
 ```
-kubectl apply -f config_server.yaml kubectl apply -f config_taint.yaml kubectl apply -f config_fuzzer.yaml kubectl apply -f config_coverage.yaml
+kubectl apply -f config_taint.yaml kubectl apply -f config_fuzzer.yaml kubectl apply -f config_coverage.yaml
 ```
-`config-{x}.yaml` contains the objects to run the {x} part of the system.
+Note: `config-{x}.yaml` contains the objects to run the {x} part of the system.
 For instance, `config-server.yaml` contains the Kubernetes objects to run the Knowledge Base grpc server.
 #### Monitoring Kubernetes Pods
 In order to debug / get status updates about the pods that are running, run any of the following:
 ```